PEXANE2/azure-docs.tr-tr/articles/industry/agriculture/sensor-partner-integration-in-azure-farmbeats.md

 ```

-Kurallı ileti biçimi aşağıdaki gibidir:
+Kanonik ileti biçimi aşağıdaki gibidir:

 ```json
 {